supabase-community/gotrue-ex/README.md

 # GoTrue

-Elixir client for GoTrue, an authentication service that supports many methods of authentication with a small code footprint.
+Elixir client for GoTrue, an open source authentication service that supports many methods of authentication with a small code footprint.

 - Email+password logins
 - Passwordless logins with magic links